Paris-Roubaix choir, From Jørgen Leth’s 1976 movie “A Sunday in Hell”. An epic video!

 I always liked the songs, movies, and music videos about bicycles, or those using bicycles as visual materials.
 Folon (meaning “in the past”) is a beautiful song from Malian artist Salif Keita.
 According to Wikipedia, Keita is unique not only because of his reputation as the “Golden Voice of Africa” but because he has albinism …

-“Au Vélodrome”, also known as “At the Cycle-Race Track” and “Le cycliste”, is a painting by Metzinger.
-According to the art historian Erasmus Weddigen, it illustrates the final meters of the Paris-Roubaix monumental classic, and portrays its 1912 winner Charles Crupelandt.
-The painting was acquired by Peggy Guggenheim in 1945 and is now permanently on view in her museum in Venice; Peggy Guggenheim Collection.
+“Au Vélodrome”, also known as “At the Cycle-Race Track” and “Le cycliste”, is a painting by the French painter Jean Metzinger.
+According to the art historian Erasmus Weddigen, it illustrates the final meters of the Paris-Roubaix monumental classic and portrays its 1912 winner Charles Crupelandt (1886-1955).
+The painting was acquired by Peggy Guggenheim in 1945 …

 1924 Giro d’Italia was very extraordinary.
-Because, Alfonsina Morini Strada participated in the Giro, and became the only woman to have ridden one of cycling’s three major stage races.
+Because, Alfonsina Strada participated in the Giro, and became the only woman to have ridden one of cycling’s three 3-week grand tours.

 Vita in Salita (Life Uphill) is a beautiful song by Italian singer&songwriter Marcello Bettaglio.